Peer Research Consultants

 Abby

 Hi!
-I'm a sophomore majoring in Biology, Society, and Environment.
+I'm a junior double majoring in Biology, Society, and Environment and Political Science with a minor in Spanish.
 I love hiking, dogs, traveling, and baking!
-Here at the U I am involved in intramurals and I am a research assistant with the Shlafer Research Lab which focuses on mass incarceration and maternal/child health.
+Here at the U I am involved in student organizations like club softball, intramurals, PIH, UPSA.
+Additionally, I work as a research assistant for two different projects on topics related to heath, policy, and law.

 Anupama